Jodenee/Voyager/docs/Reference/OptionalSendMessageInfo.md

 <br />

 ### AvatarOverride
-An optional [*string*](https://create.roblox.com/docs/scripting/luau/strings) containing an image url that'll override the webhook's avatar.
+An optional [*string*](https://create.roblox.com/docs/scripting/luau/strings) containing a url to an image that'll override the webhook's avatar.

 <br />